-Regarding the display, you should consider that clip-on trackers often don't have a display to show your data, like the Misfit Ray, the Misfit Shine 2 or the Jawbone UP3, so that you have to use your smartphone to follow your activity, which can be inconvenient if you want to run or swim.
-Some fitness trackers have touch displays, like the Garmin Vivosmart HR or Samsung Gear Fit2, which has a screen of 1.5 inch with a 432 x 216 pixels resolution and 322 pixels per inch.
+Display: Clip-on trackers often don't have a display to show your data, like the Misfit Ray, the Misfit Shine 2 or the Jawbone UP3, so you have to use your smartphone to follow your activity, which can be inconvenient if you want to have a quick look while running or swimming.
+However, many fitness trackers have touch displays, like the Garmin Vivosmart HR or the Samsung Gear Fit2.
+The average screen size is 1.33 inches.

-Concerning the waterproofness: Most fitness trackers are resistant to splashes or rain, due to their water-repellant coating.
+Waterproofness: Most fitness trackers are resistant to splashes or rain due to their water-repellant coating.
 Top fitness trackers are waterproof, which means they can be submerged into water, which is convenient for swimming, although not all the waterproof trackers actually track your swimming like the Vivosmart HR, which is waterproof to about 50m.

 Is there anything worse that could happen with your fitness tracker while you are working out than it running out of battery?
 Considering the inconvenience to charge it every time you plan to work out the battery seems to be a very important feature.
 If constant planning of charging your device is something that you are really bothered by, the Misfit shine 2 may be a good solution for you, since its battery life lasts quite long compared to other devices.
 Also the Samsung Gear Fit 2 seems to be a good solution concerning long battery life.
 The Vivosmart HR’s battery life lasts about a week.
 Shorter battery life on the other hand, can be expected from fitness trackers like the Fitbit Charge HR and the Fitbit Charge 2, the Microsoft Band as well as the Band 2 and the Motorola MOTOACTV.